Gold Country Kamloops Loop, Thompson Region — BC

 From Kamloops, you can rejoin Hwy 97 on your way to Cache Creek, which may have got its name when travellers and prospectors hid their cache in the nearby Bonaparte River while they rested.

 This is a great place to hike, bird watch and mountain bike in a setting that ranges from rugged to lush.
-Make sure you visit Historic Hat Creek Ranch outside of Cache Creek for a genuine cowboy experience.
+Make sure you visit Historic Hat Creek outside of Cache Creek for a genuine cowboy experience.

 Spences Bridge and Merritt